Reputation

 Why Do You Need to Remove Outdated Content?

+Google makes core updates to its search engine algorithm about every 2-3 months.
+That may sound like a lot, but it’s important to keep the information provided to consumers fresh.
 It still creates headaches for businesses that rely on SEO, though.
 Your website needs to constantly change to conform to new rules or risk getting left behind on the second page of results.

 The major risk to SERP from out-of-date content will be that customers simply won’t think your website is reliable and useful.
 Even if the rest of your site is good, one outdated page may send customers back to the search engine results and ultimately to another company.